vyoung831/Mintee/doc/Development/development-principles.md

 ### ThemeManager
 `ThemeManager` is a class used to handle changes to the app's theme (UI color scheme).
-`ThemeManager` defines a shared instance that observes NSUserDefaults for changes to the key `Theme`.
+`ThemeManager` defines a shared instance that observes NSUserDefaults for updates to the theme.
 When changes are observed, the shared instance informs other objects by doing the following:
 * Updates its published vars.
 SwiftUI components which declare the shared `ThemeManager` with the `@ObservedObject` property wrapper automatically have their views updated.
 * Posts to notification center for non-SwiftUI components to observe and handle.